-ISSUE: If an attorney receives from a non-party a confidential communication between opposing and opposing counsel's client under circumstances reasonably suggesting that the crime-fraud exception precludes application of the attorney-client privilege, the attorney may ethically read the communication.
-If the document may be privileged but for the crime-fraud exception, the attorney must notify opposing counsel as soon as possible that the attorney has possession of the communication.
+If an attorney receives a confidential written communication between opposing counsel and opposing counsel's client under circumstances reasonably suggesting that the crime-fraud exception precludes application of the attorney-client privilege, the attorney may ethically read the communication.
+However, the attorney must notify opposing counsel as soon as possible that the attorney has possession of the communication.
 The two attorneys should try to resolve the privilege issue or, if that fails, obtain the assistance of a court.
 Until the issue is resolved, the attorney may not disseminate or otherwise use the communication or its contents.